apache/ignite/modules/elasticsearch-relay/README.md

 Only proxies Parts of the ES search API.

-Supports indices from Liferay,   Nuxeo,   Shindig and the Elasticsearch IMAP importer.
+Supports indices from Liferay,   Nuxeo,   and the Elasticsearch IMAP importer.

 License: Apache License,   Version 2.0 http://www.apache.org/licenses/LICENSE-2.0